FILO Apparel, About Our Products

 Proper FR Clothing Care: Washing, Repairing & Replacing

-Check for the following signs of damage that mean you should remove the garment from service permanently (or temporarily).
+Signs of Damage: Be vigilant for the following signs of damage that may require removal of the garment from service:

-• Stains or spots that can’t be removed by cleaning
+- Stains or spots that cannot be removed through cleaning.

 Washing